Mitigating quantum operation infidelity through engineering the distribution of photon losses: Preliminaries

 In the presence of photon losses, the multiport interferometer executes a non-unitary operation expressed by the Kraus operators $E_k$ as $\rho \rightarrow \sum_k E_k\rho E_k^\dagger$.
 Analogous to the lossless scenario, this non-unitary operation is represented by a transformation matrix $T$ that operates on the creation operators:

 where $T^\dagger T \leq \mathcal{I}$.

-The sub-unitary matrix $T$ can be viewed as a submatrix of a larger unitary matrix $\tilde{U}$, with $T$ capturing only the coupling between measurable (‘\textit{nominal}’) input and output modes \cite{tischler2018quantum}.
-In contrast, the purified transformation $\tilde{U}$ also captures the coupling to unmeasurable (‘\textit{virtual}’) modes, representing losses.
-Given a lossy transformation $T$, a purified transformation $\tilde{U}$ can be easily constructed using the methods described in Ref. \cite{tischler2018quantum}.
-This fact provides a convenient framework for analyzing the effects of loss on quantum operations, because accounting for photons that are lost to virtual modes offers an effective strategy for tracking all photons.
-We adopt this computational method throughout our work.
+The sub-unitary matrix $T$ is a submatrix of a larger unitary matrix $\tilde{U}$, with $T$ describing the coupling between measurable (‘\textit{nominal}’) input and output modes \cite{tischler2018quantum}.
+The purified transformation $\tilde{U}$ additionally accounts for coupling to unmeasurable (‘\textit{virtual}’) modes, representing losses.
+For any lossy transformation $T$, a corresponding purified transformation $\tilde{U}$ can be constructed using the methods of Ref. \cite{tischler2018quantum}.
+This construction provides a straightforward framework for analyzing the effects of loss on quantum operations, as including virtual modes allows all photons to be tracked.
+We use this computational approach throughout this work.